Convert Callouts to Definition Lists

 Overview

-Traditional AsciiDoc callouts use numbered markers (<1>, <2>, etc.) in code blocks with corresponding explanation lines below.
-This format can be visually cluttered and harder to maintain.
-This tool converts them to a cleaner definition list format that uses the actual code lines as terms.
+Traditional AsciiDoc callouts use numbered markers (<1>, <2>, etc.) in code blocks with corresponding explanations below.
+This tool converts them to cleaner formats: definition lists (default), bulleted lists, or inline comments.

 Important: This tool is designed to assist your conversion efforts.
 You must: